Ahmad Ali Hasan

-Ahmad Ali Hassan (1916–2010), in Arabic أحمد علي حسن, is a Syrian classical poet born in 1916 in Almlaja village in Tartous and died in the morning of 5 July 2010.
+Ahmad Ali Hassan (1916–2010), in Arabic أحمد علي حسن, is a Syrian classical poet born in 1916 in Almlaja village in Tartous and died on 5 July 2010.

-Early life

-He Learned to read and write from his father and brother.
-His family was not able to send him to the official school in Hmmein, entrusted to him attention to the task of herding the small herd of family property.

-He felt inside strong tendency towards other interests, so emigrated in 1934 to Tartus as his brothers Abdul Karim and Salman have already done.
-There he did not success neither in the work of commerce nor in the private schools he worestablish with his brother Abdul Karim.

-The first publications
+Work

-He wrote his first article and sent it to the Egyptian magazine called "the guidance of Islam," and it was published in 1935, he was only 19 years old at that time.
+Hassan wrote his first article and sent it to the Egyptian magazine called "The guidance of Islam," and it was published in 1935.
 In 1938, he published his first collection of poetry called "Alzfrat”.
 He also wrote under the heading "social literary collection of poems".
-This was one of the pioneers who have devoted a name independent of the divan (collection of poems instead of the label that was prevailing at that time as "person’s name" or "selections").

-The main events and activities

-In 1938 he joined the Institute of Islamic religious in Damascus (now the College of Sharia), and did not complete the study because of family circumstances, was married and had fathered.
+In 1938, he joined the Institute of Islamic Religious in Damascus (now the College of Sharia) but did not complete the study.

-Out of the prevailing system of nomenclature in the naming, he named his daughters and his sons, accompanied by the change since the late 1930s.

 He worked in 1939 as chief editor of the newspaper "Voice of Truth" which was published in Lattakia.